mzia-CH/Styleguides/go/go_review_comments.md

 - Include relevant information in error messages.

 **Variable Names**
-- Use short variable names for short scopes, and longer names for broader scopes.
+- Use short variable names for short scopes and longer names for broader scopes.
 - The larger the scope, the more descriptive the name should be.